Anandmishra0807/gym-website/README.md

 ### License

-This gym website is available under the [MIT License](https://github.com/mian-ali/GymWebsite/blob/main/LICENCE.md).
+This gym website is available under the [MIT License].